hdgarrood/purescript-sequences/docs/Data.Sequence.md

 ## Module Data.Sequence

-This module provides a Sequence data type, intended for the same sort of tasks as an Array would be in JavaScript, except with better asymptotic complexity for many operations.
+This module provides a sequence data type, intended for the same sort of tasks as an Array would be in JavaScript, except with better asymptotic complexity for many operations.